Frequently Asked Questions

 What kind of internet access do I have in the residence halls?

 High speed internet access is available in each residence hall via a hard wired network port called ResNet.
 ResNet is provided to each residence hall occupant with an active housing contract.
-You will need a category 5 or 6 Ethernet patch cable to connect your desktop or laptop to the hard wired port.
+You will need either a category 5 or 6 Ethernet patch cable to connect your desktop or laptop to the hard wired port.
 Patch cables can be purchased at Bear Logic located within the University Center.
 Once connected to ResNet you will be guided through an automated online registrations process for internet services.
 (You can only complete this process in your residence hall room).

 Residents will also find wireless access available in their Residence Halls via the wireless network name ”UNC-ResLife” and users will need to use the pre-shared key UNCReslife to associate to the network.
 In the academic areas, students can use the UNC-Student wireless network, and pre-shared key UNCStudent.
 For a list of buildings and locations with wireless access or assistance with ResNet please contact the Technical Support Center (970) 351-4357 or search the IM&T Knowledge Database here.